 At many European airports, I’ve seen passengers using QR codes on their phone apps as their boarding pass, or even airline membership cards like Scandinavian Airlines.
 All they had to do was flash the phone or their card to be scanned.
-But there’s always a staff who has to be there to facilitate the boarding process.
+This feature, however, depends on the airport AND the airline.
+And there’s always a staff who has to be there to facilitate the boarding process.

 3. It’s so, so thoughtful.